 Step 2: Mix up the dough

-Now that your yeast is raring to go, it’s time to make the dough by adding in the remaining ingredients: melted butter or oil, salt, and flour.
+Now that your yeast is raring to go, it’s time to make the dough by stirring in the remaining ingredients: melted butter or oil, salt, and flour.

 You can then mix by hand or in a stand mixer fitted with a dough hook.
 Mix until it comes together to form a sticky, loose dough.